-Yes, the Earth is overpopulated we are overpopulated by normal definitions because the current population is clearly greater than carrying capacity.
-However, as is repeated over and over, we can increase the carrying capacity of the Earth.
-Sustainable living…. stop with fossil fuels etc… What most saying such things (David Attenborough aside), is that all these steps increase to carrying capacity by lowering impact per person, will achieve nothing if the population keeps growing.
+Yes, the Earth is overpopulated by normal definition of overpopulation: population beyond sustainable carrying capacity.
+Clearly we are not existing sustainably at this time.
+The environmental footprint per person, multiplied by the number of people, equals a total footprint that is too large for nature to absorb.
+However, as is repeated over and over, we can reduce ‘footprint per person’, by a variety of means: Sustainable living…. stop with fossil fuels etc… The elephant in the room is that most people saying such things (David Attenborough aside), is that while all these steps increase to carrying capacity by lowering impact per person, will achieve nothing if the population keeps growing.

 - Things are not as bad as it may seem.